 Comments

-In response to the NOPR, most commenters felt there was little need for collaborative procedures as outlined urging the Commission to permit the process to be voluntary.
-If mandated, the Commission should present concrete concerns such as time, expense, etc. Nearly all agreed that only environmental issues should be considered.
-If non-environmental issues were to be included, it would allow competitor's to obtain sensitive information regarding rates, project timing, etc. Several commenters indicated that provisions should allow applicants to terminate the proceedings.
+In response to the NOPR, most commenters opposed mandatory collaborative procedures urging the Commission to permit the process to be voluntary.
+Nearly all agreed that only environmental issues should be considered, arguing that if non-environmental issues were to be included, it would allow competitors to obtain sensitive information regarding rates, project timing, etc. Several commenters indicated that provisions should allow applicants to terminate the proceedings.
 Many cautioned the Commission to resist attempting to create a "one size fits all" solution as it is inapplicable to many certificate projects.

 Final Rule 64 Fed.
 Reg.
 51,209 (Sept.
 22, 1999)